FuckingNode/fuckingnode.github.io/docs/index.md

     ---

-    Never again make a commit without running your test-suite test.
+    Never again make a commit or package release without running your test-suite test.

     [:octicons-arrow-right-24: Safe commits](./manual/commit.md)

--   :fontawesome-solid-skull:{ .lg .middle } **Be prepared for anything**
+-   :fontawesome-solid-skull:{ .lg .middle } **Be ready for anything**

     ---

-    With the world’s only chad-enough JavaScript CLI to auto-deprecate projects at will.
+    With the world’s only JavaScript CLI gigachad enough to auto-deprecate projects at will.

     [:octicons-arrow-right-24: Automated deprecations](./manual/surrender.md)